gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-runner/-/merge_requests/3122) in GitLab Runner 14.5.

-Images are built with multiple versions of Alpine Linux, so you can use a newer version of Alpine, but at the same time use older versions as well.
+Images are built with multiple versions of Alpine Linux.
+You can use a newer version of Alpine, but at the same time use older versions as well.

 For the helper image, change the `helper_image_flavor` or read the [Helper image](#helper-image) section.

-For the GitLab Runner image, follow the same logic, where alpine, alpine3.16, alpine3.17, alpine3.18, alpine3.19 or alpine-latest is used as a prefix in the image, before the version:
+For the GitLab Runner image, follow the same logic, where `alpine`, `alpine3.16`, `alpine3.17`, `alpine3.18`, `alpine3.19`, or `alpine-latest` is used as a prefix in the image, before the version:

 ```shell
 docker pull gitlab/gitlab-runner:alpine3.19-v16.1.0
 ```

-### Alpine pwsh images
+### Alpine `pwsh` images

 As of GitLab Runner 16.1 and later, all `alpine` helper images have a `pwsh` variant.
 The only exception is `alpine-latest` because the
 [`powershell` Docker images](https://learn.microsoft.com/en-us/powershell/scripting/install/powershell-in-docker?view=powershell-7.4) on which the GitLab Runner helper images are based do not support `alpine:latest`.